Ambrosia deltoidea

 Ambrosia deltoidea is a North American species of flowering plant in the family Asteraceae known by the common names triangle bur ragweed, triangle bursage, and triangleleaf bursage.

-Distribution
+Distribution and habitat

 The plant is native to the Sonoran Desert region of North America, where it can be found in Baja California, Baja California Sur, and Sonora in Mexico, with its distribution extending north into Arizona in the United States.

 This shrub grows in desert habitat, such as desert grasslands and shrublands.
 It is a dominant or codominant species, and one of the most abundant plants, in the Arizona Upland Subdivision of the Sonoran Desert.
 It may occur in upper and lower bajadas, but it is most often found in the ecotone between them.
 It can be found in open areas.
 It grows on steep, rocky slopes alongside cacti such as the saguaro and paloverde such as the yellow paloverde.
 Other plants in the habitat include condalia, ocotillo, jatropha, and prickly pears.
 The bursage easily invades grassland that has been overgrazed.
 Areas protected from grazing have less bursage.